wifisensing/PicoScenes-Manual/source/scenarios.rst

 Multiple CSI Measurements per Frame
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-PicoScenes implements two standard-compatible Multi-LTF-in-Single-Frame (MLSF) approaches, 802.11ax High Doppler-format frame, and 802.11n frame with Extra Spatial Sounding (ESS).
+PicoScenes supports two standard-compatible approaches for multiple CSI measurements per frame: the 802.11ax High Doppler-format frame and the 802.11n frame with Extra Spatial Sounding (ESS) fields.

 .. _tx-rx-midamble:
 802.11ax High Doppler-Format Frames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to combating the high-doppler effect in moving scenarios, the High Doppler-format inserts *additional midamble HE-LTFs* into the data part of a HE-SU format frame every 10 or 20 data OFDM symbols.
+In order to combating the high-doppler effect in moving scenarios, the High Doppler-format inserts additional *midamble HE-LTFs* into the data part of a HE-SU format frame every 10 or 20 data OFDM symbols.
 PicoScenes implements the encoding and decoding of this feature.
 Once the frame is long enough (via A-MPDU), up to 39 CSI measurements can be measured by a single frame.
 Users can enable this feature by ``--high-doppler`` option like the following command:

 .. code-block:: bash